 I look long-term, says Charles Plosser, Philadelphia Federal Reserve president, sharing his views on delaying tapering and explaining why he is not a "fan" of quantitative easing.

-CNBC's Rick Santelli reports the preliminary consumer sentiment index number for mid October.
+CNBC's Rick Santelli reports on the Chicago purchasing managers index for October.

 CNBC's Jim Cramer weighs in on whether Facebook is a "dead horse," and why he prefers alternative energy plays to Exxon Mobile.

 Axel Merk, President and Chief Investment Officer, Merk Investments deconstructs what the Fed decision says about the future path the central bank intends on taking.